 2. Missing parts of oneself: "I've always felt like something was missing, but I don't know what it is."

 With chronic developmental distress, children often disconnect important parts of themselves in order to survive, a form of dissociation.
-They may come to rely on one major persona in order to have stability and make it appear as if everything were OK - such as being an exemplary student - while having little or no real personal life.
+They may come to rely on one major persona in order to have stability and make it appear as if everything were OK — such as being an exemplary student — while having little or no real personal life.
 Later in life, they may feel like parts of themselves are missing.
-Through personal growth and therapy they may rediscover and even create anew these missing parts.
-Sometimes they are there, stowed away for better times if you will, but younger-feeling than the their everday persona.
+Through personal growth and therapy, they may rediscover and even create anew these missing parts.
+Sometimes they are there, stowed away for better times if you will, but younger-feeling than their everyday persona.
 It's common for these missing parts to be associated with particular emotional states and memories, and reuniting leads to a fuller sense of identity.

-It is not uncommon for people who are traumatized by key caregivers to end up with friendships, romantic relationships, and even finding work settings which are not good for them.
+It is not uncommon for people traumatized by key caregivers to end up with friendships, romantic relationships, and even work settings which are not good for them.
 They find people who fit their traumatic identity, even when they are trying to make different and better choices, leading to re-traumatization through repetition of the past.

 4. Avoidance of relationships: "I'm someone who is better off alone."

-Alternatively, people with negative developmental experiences involving intimate relationships may opt to avoid closeness, and isolate themselves.
-Sometimes this starts early on, and sometimes later as an attempt to break the cycle of harmful relationships.
-But, healthy relationships with other people are crucial for personal development, presenting opportunities for growth and change.
+Alternatively, people with negative developmental experiences involving intimate relationships may opt to avoid closeness and isolate themselves.
+Sometimes this starts early on and sometimes later, as an attempt to break the cycle of harmful relationships.
+But healthy relationships with other people are crucial for personal development, presenting opportunities for growth and change.
 Missing out on them in adulthood as a self-protective measure further impairs development of a fully adult identity, solidifying a self-perception of unworthiness and self-condemnation.